moby/moby/docs/swarm/swarm-tutorial/index.md

 * **TCP** and **UDP port 7946** for communication among nodes
 * **TCP** and **UDP port 4789** for overlay network traffic

->**Tip**: Docker recommends that every node in the cluster be on the same layer 3 (IP) subnet with all traffic permitted between nodes.

 ## What's next?

 After you have set up your environment, you're ready to [create a swarm](create-swarm.md).